Suha-AlHumaid/W08D02/README.md

  ## Routers:
  1- Role

-    * CreateRole
+ * **Create Role Router**
-           To create new user role like: admin who can create , read, write and delete.
+      -To create new user role like: admin who can create , read, write and delete.

-    * GetAllRoles
+ * **Get All Roles Router **
-           List all roles in the DB like: Admin and user.
+      - List all roles in the DB like: Admin and user.